What is a Security Guard: Definition, Types, Management and Improvements

 Warehouses and industrial sites

 Warehouses, logistics sites, factories, and industrial plants.
-These sites need control at vehicle gates, delivery verification, perimeter patrols, alarm response, and strict access rules because theft or disruption is costly.
+These sites require vehicle gate control, delivery verification, perimeter patrols, alarm response, and strict access rules, as theft or disruption is costly.

 Residential and apartment buildings

 Gated communities, residential estates, apartment complexes, and concierge buildings.
-These sites use security for controlled access, visitor management, car-park monitoring, and responding to suspicious behaviour or nuisance issues.
+These sites use security systems for controlled access, visitor management, car park monitoring, and responding to suspicious behaviour or nuisance issues.

 Hospitals, schools, and events